 The Office of Caregiver Quality administers the Background Check and Misconduct Investigation Program.
 This program promotes public confidence in Department-approved treatment providers by implementing a system of statutory protections for individuals receiving care in Wisconsin.
 Protections include minimum standards for eligibility to obtain department approval to operate treatment programs/facilities, to reside in treatment facilities as a non-client, or to work in roles with regular and direct client contact.
 The program also establishes streamlined processes for both public and provider-based reporting of intentional abuse, neglect, or misappropriation of client property by employees and contractors.
 Individuals with substantiated findings of misconduct are listed on the Wisconsin Misconduct Registry and may apply for rehabilitation approval.

 The Office of Plan Review and Inspections (OPRI) determine if health care providers regulated by DQA meet the physical environment standards of the State Building Code, State Licensure Code and Federal Life Safety Code requirements.
 Evaluation is accomplished through plan review, construction inspection, or survey related activities.
 The providers commonly involved in this evaluation are:

-The Bureau of Education Services & Technology (BEST):
+The Bureau of Education Services and Technology (BEST):

-- Serves as the main state liaison to the federal Centers for Medicare and Medicaid Services (CMS) for federal certification, enforcement, audit and training activities.
+- Serves as the main state liaison to the federal Centers for Medicare and Medicaid Services (CMS) for federal survey and training activities.

 - Interprets codes and policies.

-- Provides specialized consultation (conducted by registered nurses, pharmacist, engineer, dietician and social worker).
+- Provides specialized consultation (conducted by registered nurses, pharmacist, engineer, dietician and quality assurance program specialist).